-I also want to thank Congressman Rick Renzi who has introduced the Administration's bill.
-Our bill is similar in many ways to the legislation introduced by Senators Reed and Allard.
+The Administration bill, which has been transmitted to Congress, is similar in many ways to the legislation introduced by Senators Reed and Allard.
 For example, both bills would decentralize the federal role in selection of applications for funding and speed up the award process.
 Currently, staff at HUD headquarters reviews nearly 6,000 individual project applications each year.
 This is one of the largest and most intensive grant competitions in the federal government.
-It takes the Department nearly 6 months to review the applications; once selections are made, 3-6 additional months are needed to finalize the nearly 5,000 awarded contracts.
-Both bills would greatly simplify this process by reviewing an overall application from each community and then having the communities award local projects for funding.
+It takes the Department nearly 6 months to review the applications; once selections are made, 3-6 additional months are needed to finalize the nearly 5,300 awarded contracts.
+Both bills would greatly simplify this process by allowing HUD to review only one overall application from each community and then having the communities award local projects for funding.
 Rather than taking up to a year to review and execute contracts, the proposals would reduce the timeframe to a few months.
 This would result in the timely obligation of funds and assistance to those who literally have no place to live.

 The bills would also greatly simplify the match requirements.
-Currently, one of the programs, the Supportive Housing Program, has, by statute, a 100 percent match requirement for capital costs such as acquisition and rehabilitation, a 25 percent match for operating costs, a 20 percent match for supportive services and no match requirement for leasing.
-Both bills would establish a single match requirement of 25 percent for all activities.
+Currently, the largest of the three programs, the Supportive Housing Program, has, by statute, a 100 percent match requirement for capital costs such as acquisition and rehabilitation, a 25 percent match for operating costs, a 20 percent match for supportive services and no match requirement for leasing.
+Both bills would establish a single match requirement of 25 percent for all activities under the consolidated program.

 HUD's Continuum of Care programs maintain a unique and comprehensive public-private partnership for ending homelessness.
 The programs work within broad national goals.
-We have established through the Continuum concept a resource-driven planning and allocation system, with emphasis on local decision-making processes.
+We have established, through the Continuum approach, a resource-driven planning and allocation system with an emphasis on local decision-making processes.
 The Continuum also provides a focus on performance as a key element of local planning outcomes.
 The proposed consolidation starts with all of these strengths and expands on them, by decentralizing federal processes and moving community planning to the local level.
-This way, decision makers can more effectively work to solve homelessness and end chronic homelessness in their communities.
+This way, decision makers can more effectively work to solve homelessness in their communities.